 Our paper is certified to be 100% recyclable by Intertek.

-EnvoPAP is made with green energy from agricultural waste.
+envoPAP is made with green energy from agricultural waste.
 This is a clean raw material that does not need to be purified first, like recycled paper.
 Moreover, natural liquids are released from agricultural waste that are suitable for generating green energy.
-Environmental research shows that EnvoPAP has 29% less environmental impact than recycled paper.
-EnvoPAP is well disposed towards recycled paper, as this is also a good example of reusing waste material.
-EnvoPAP is perfectly suitable for recycling.
+Environmental research shows that envoPAP has 29% less environmental impact than recycled paper. envoPAP paper is well disposed towards recycled paper, as this is also a good example of reusing waste material. envoPAP paper is perfectly suitable for recycling.

-Environmental benefit of EnvoPAP with regard to paper made from bamboo or Miscanthus (elephant grass)?
+What are the environmental benefits of envoPAP compared to paper made from bamboo or Miscanthus (elephant grass)?

 Why we don’t have FSC or PEFC or EU Eco Label?

 envoPAP is made from agricultural waste and with 100% green energy.
 Using agricultural waste as raw material for quality paper is logical, as well as innovative.
 It is so innovative that renowned (environmental) organisations such as FSC, PEFC, EU Eco label, and the WWF, do not yet acknowledge this raw material for paper and paperboard as a possibility in their policy.
 Therefore, envoPAP cannot yet be certified for a FSC or an EU Eco label. envoPAP leads the way and is, and wants to be, in consultation with all parties to ensure that agricultural waste becomes the new standard for quality paper and (folding) paperboard.
 Only after that can envoPAP certify itself for the established environmental hallmarks.

 Why we manufacture in India?